Retention of title clauses in commercial contracts – why they matter

 Read more …

-What is a retention of title (ROT) clause?
+What are retention of title (ROT) clauses?

 In commercial transactions involving the sale of goods, including intellectual property (IP), a seller should consider protecting themselves against the risk that a buyer may default on payment.
 In Queensland, one such protection method is provided by section 22 of the Sale of Goods Act 1896 (Qld) (SGA), which states that a seller may reserve…